intel/diagnostics-utility/docs/index.rst

 * Python 3.6 and newer

-If your system meets the Diagnostics Utility for Intel® oneAPI Toolkits requirements, please see Get Started.
+If your system meets the Diagnostics Utility for oneAPI requirements, please see Get Started.

-After running the Diagnostics Utility for Intel® oneAPI Toolkits for the first time, explore Run a Group of Checks and Verbose Mode Options to see the flexibility of this utility.
+After running the Diagnostics Utility for oneAPI for the first time, explore Run a Group of Checks and Verbose Mode Options to see the flexibility of this utility.